Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Rule ID management

-SCHC-over-LoRaWAN SHOULD support encoding RuleID on 6 bits for uplink (64 possible rules) and 5 bits for downlinks (32 possible rules).
+SCHC-over-LoRaWAN SHOULD support encoding RuleID on 6 bits (64 possible rules).

 The RuleID 0 is reserved for fragmentation in both directions.
-The uplink ruleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).
+The RuleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).
-The downlink ruleID 31 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).

 The remaining RuleIDs are available for compression.
-RuleIDs are independent.
+RuleIDs are shared between uplink and downlink sessions.
-The same RuleID may have different meanings on the uplink and downlink paths, at the exception of rules 0.
 A RuleID different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.

 ## IID computation